Skip to main content

 Background Check

-All students accepted into the Non-Certification Program are required to do a background check with the vendor selected by UNO.
+All students accepted into the Child, Youth, and Community Science Program are required to do a background check with the vendor selected by UNO.
 The instructions for completing the background check are provided to the students when they are accepted into the program.

 Internship - Education Capstone

-Internships are required for every non-certification program student.
+Internships are required for every Child, Youth, and Community Science Program student.
 Internships are short-term work experiences that incorporate academic coursework with experiential learning.
 Students will complete a one-semester internship or an internship split between terms before earning their degree.
 Internships require a minimum of 200 hours.
-Internships allow students to investigate career opportunities, apply knowledge gained in the classroom, and develop new skills and contacts that will be helpful in securing future employment and graduate school admission.
+Internships allow students to investigate career opportunities, apply knowledge gained in the classroom, and develop new skills and contacts that will be helpful in securing future employment and/or graduate school admission.

 Students must complete an internship application the semester prior to their internship.
 The deadlines are as follows: